Do Flights Get Cancelled Due to Thunderstorms? Understanding Airline Policies

 Lightning

-Lightning is one of the most visually striking and potentially dangerous aspects of a thunderstorm.
+Lightning is one of a thunderstorm’s most visually striking and potentially dangerous aspects.
 When lightning strikes, it can pose a significant risk to aircraft and passengers.
 Airports often halt ground operations during lightning storms to ensure everyone’s safety.
 This means that takeoffs and landings may be temporarily suspended until the storm passes, leading to potential delays or cancellations.

 Strong Winds

 The high winds associated with thunderstorms can create turbulence and affect the ability of aircraft to take off and land safely.
 These strong winds can pose a safety risk, making it difficult for pilots to maintain control of the aircraft during critical phases of flight.
-As a result, flights may be delayed or cancelled to avoid the potential hazards posed by these strong winds.
+As a result, flights may be delayed or canceled to avoid the potential hazards these strong winds pose.

 Microbursts